medvir/EnvSeq/README.md

 # Envelope Sequencing
 Package for HIV-1 env plasmid sequencing analysis with optim_assembly.

-## EnvSeq.sh
+## envseq.sh
-`EnvSeq.sh` is the main script for HIV-1 env plasmid sequencing analysis.
+`envseq.sh` is the main script for HIV-1 env plasmid sequencing analysis.
 Uses the backbone of the cloning plasmid to subtract reads.
 Uses pcDNA3 as a backbone vector and HXB2 as refernce strain.
 Input: Directory with (gzipped) fastq files